 A lot of times, when you are new to something, one of your major challenges is to figure out what it is that you are looking at when you are out and about.
 If you are just learning about building systems, it may seem like there are a baffling array of odd looking "things" out there doing something but who knows what?

 This section of the website contains galleries of images of various "things" you might see out in a building, divided into categories.
 The idea is to match up the unknown item you saw out in the field with one of the slide show images as much as possible.
-If you think you have a match, click on the large blue caption (not the image caption) to go to a page with more details on the images in the slide show.
+If you think you have a match, click on the large green caption (not the image caption) to go to a page with more details on the images in the slide show.